kimg45/privacyguides.org/docs/os/macos-overview.md

 % codesign -dvvv --entitlements - <path to your app>
 ```

-If an app is sandboxed, you should see
+If an app is sandboxed, you should see the following output:

 ``` zsh
     [Key] com.apple.security.app-sandbox